cupid-ide/cupid/nuopcdocs/cap.rst

-As described in the :ref:`ex_setservices` section, the subroutine ``ModelAdvance`` (shown below) has been registered to the specialization point with the label ``model_label_Advance`` in the ``SetServices`` subroutine.
+As described in the :ref:`ex_setservices` section, the subroutine ``ModelAdvance`` (shown below) has been registered to the :term:`specialization point` with the label ``model_label_Advance`` in the ``SetServices`` subroutine.
 This specialization point subroutine is called within the generic ``NUOPC_Model`` run phase in order to request that your model take a timestep forward.
-The code to do this is model depedent, so it does not appear in the subroutine below.
+The code to do this is model dependent, so it does not appear in the subroutine below.

 **Each NUOPC component maintains its own clock** (an ``ESMF_Clock`` object).
-The clock is used here
-to indicate the current model time and the timestep size.
+The clock is used here to indicate the current model time and the timestep size.
 When the subroutine finishes, your model should be moved ahead in time from the current time by one timestep.
 NUOPC will automatically advance the clock for you, so there is no explicit call to do that here.

 Since there is no actual model for us to advance in this example, the code below simply prints the current time and stop time (current time + timestep)